 - NOTE: If you are using ShipStation, Shippit or StarShipIt as a shipping service, or Shipping Zones in DEAR standalone, you can use the Get Shipping Rates function to get accurate shipping rates from your shipping service.
 See Using ShipStation for Shipping Rate Quotes or Shipping Zones for more information.

 - By default, any picker can be assigned to the order.
-You may also select a specific picker from the list to take care of the order during fulfilment.
+You may also select a specific picker from the list to take care of the order during fulfillment.

 - Authorise the sale order to continue.